tamoghnaojha/tamoghnaojha.github.io/_pages/activity.md

 ### Journal Reviewer
+* IEEE Transactions on Network and Service Management
 * IEEE Transactions on Sustainable Computing
 * IEEE Transactions on Mobile Computing
 * IEEE Transactions on Vehicular Technology